 CUNY is the largest urban public university system in the United States and undergraduate teaching has been an integral part of my doctoral training .
 As part of the CUNY Enhanced Chancellor's Fellowship, I developed courses and taught at two college campuses for five semesters.

-Since moving to Turkey, I’ve taught in the Political Science program at Bilkent Üniversitesi for three semesters beginning January 2018.
+Since moving to Turkey, I’ve taught in the Political Science department at Bilkent Üniversitesi for three semesters beginning January 2018.

 2018 - 2019